-Owners of properties designated on the Dayton Register that are not within a District have signed an agreement stating that they will abide by the terms of Ordinance 1544 Section 5.D.
+Owners of property designated on the Dayton Register have signed an agreement stating that they will abide by the terms of Ordinance 1544 Section 5.D.
 A Certificate of Appropriateness must be obtained before any action is taken affecting use, exterior appearance, contributing historical interior features, demolition, new construction attached to the structure, or reconstruction/replacement.